camelwater/Table-BOT/README.md

 ### Correction Commands

 These commands are used to correct the table.
-These commands are sometimes necessary, as the [website from which room data is scraped from][mkwxWebsite] is regularly unreliable and reports information that contradicts actual in-game results.
+These commands are sometimes necessary, as the [website from which room data is scraped from][mkwxWebsite] is regularly unreliable and may report information that contradicts actual in-game results.

 ```
 ?dc [dcNum] ["on"/"during"|"off"/"before"]